olegabu/fabric-starter/README.md

 docker-compose up
 ```

-Now you should have 4 console windows running containers of *Orderer*, *org1*, *org2*, *org3* organizations.
+Now you should have 4 console windows running containers of *orderer*, *org1*, *org2*, *org3* organizations.

-Open another console where we'll become an *Admin* user of the *Orderer* organization.
+Open another console where we'll become an *Admin* user of the *orderer* organization.
 We'll add orgs to the consortium:
 ```bash
 ./consortium-add-org.sh org1
 ./consortium-add-org.sh org2